This article was updated on May 5, 2024.

 So, how do psychologists use science in their work?
 Let’s look at the various research methods that exist in psychology.

-Any science has two main types of research: basic research and applied research.
+Science relies on two main types of research: basic research and applied research.

 Basic research is all about finding facts.
 It’s not research toward a particular application in everyday life.
-An Gabrieli provides an example of a biopsychologist using electric impulses to study the nervous system.
-Another example would be a cognitive psychologist looking into different studying techniques and seeing how each influences memory.
+One example would be a cognitive psychologist looking into different studying techniques and seeing how each influences memory.
+In this example, the research is not being used toward any particular application.
+It is performed to find useful information, which may have applications down the line.

 Applied research, on the other hand, focuses on how research can solve a problem in everyday life.
 Trying to develop insights on depression while attempting to treat test subjects for their depression would be an example of applied research.